-Apart from processing based upon explicit consent, the sensitive personal data may be processed based on 'necessity'.
+Sensitive personal data may also be processed on the basis of 'necessity'.
 The draft Bill provides that sensitive personal data can only be processed if the processing is necessary:

 - to exercise or perform any right or obligation that is conferred or imposed by law on the data controller in connection with employment; - to protect the vital interests of the data subject or another person, in a case where: - · consent cannot be given by or on behalf of the data subject; or - the data controller cannot reasonably be expected to obtain the consent of the data subject; - to protect the vital interests of another person, in a case where consent by or on behalf of the data subject has been unreasonably withheld; - for medical purposes and is undertaken by: - a healthcare professional; or - a person who in the circumstances owes a duty of confidentiality that is equivalent to that which would arise if that person were a healthcare professional; - for, or in connection with, any legal proceedings; - · to obtain legal advice while ensuring its integrity and secrecy; - · to establish, exercise or defend legal rights; - for the administration of justice pursuant to orders of a court of competent jurisdiction; or - for the exercise of any functions conferred on any person by or under any written law.